Whiter Than White

 In the kitchen, Liz is folding my white shirts.
 She has hiccups, loud and strange sounding.
 “Christ, I thought you were choking.
 I called and then shouted, you didn’t hear” “I couldn’t hear what you were saying: I have hiccups: did you know you’ve spilt coffee on your tee-shirt?”

 Panic over.
-I realise how much Lizzy means to me: the fear of her choking went through me like the knife of an assassin.
+I realise how much Lizzy means to me: the fear of her choking went through me like assassin’s knife.
 The shirt is put in to soak.
 I decide there is no need for an iPad.
-Other things in life are far more important”.
+Other things in life have more importance.